Personal Injury Lawyer in New York

 However, before filing a claim, there are certain things you must prove to determine whether you even have a case:

-At Keith D. Silverstein & Associates, we utilize our extensive experience, robust resources, and legal acumen to investigate claims, gather important evidence, and develop powerful legal strategies for our clients.
+At Keith D. Silverstein & Associates, we use our extensive experience, robust resources, and legal acumen to investigate claims, gather important evidence, and develop powerful legal strategies for our clients.
 Our goal is to recover maximum compensation for you so that you can manage unexpected financial burdens associated with your accident, injury, or loss.

-How a Personal Injury Lawyer Can Help
+How New York City Personal Injury Law Firms Can Help

 At Keith D. Silverstein & Associates, we assist our clients by: